synergy-design-system/synergy-design-system/packages/react/README.md

 However, you will likely receive errors because our elements are not known to React as available (in react speech `intrinsic`) elements.
 This will also occur when using typescript.
 For this reason, we provide **type only wrappers** for all versions of react from version 19.0.0 onward.

-Using synergy in a typescript project with React@19 can be easily archived via one line of code.
+Using synergy in a typescript project with React@19 can be easily achieved via one line of code.
 There is no need to import `@synergy-design-system/react` in your code directly anymore!

 Just add the following definition to your projects typescript configuration file (e.g. `tsconfig.json`):